amrancz/notes/content/Reading notes/Inspired by Marty Cagan.md

 ---

-- There are two key phases of product development process, running in parallel: discovery and delivery.
+**- There are two key phases of product development process, running in parallel: discovery and delivery.
 Discover the product to be built and deliver it to the market.
-- Discovery is about minimizing the 4 product risks.
+**- Discovery is about minimizing the 4 product risks.
-- The goal is to achieve product/market fit: build the smallest possible product to meet the needs of a specific market.
+**- The goal is to achieve product/market fit: build the smallest possible product to meet the needs of a specific market.**

 ### Product teams
 - Strong product teams aim to solve problems, not simply build what they're asked.
 They're given objectives and it's up to them to reach them.
 The team is responsible for the outcome.